Sued by JP Morgan Chase Bank?

-After JP Morgan Chase Bank takes a judgment against you they can
+Why did JP Morgan Chase Bank file a lawsuit against me?

-Cost to Settle JP Morgan Chase Bank Judgments
+Cost to Resolve JP Morgan Chase Bank Lawsuit

 - 3 Month Payment Plan Allowed

 - 4 Month Payment Plan Allowed

 $5k to $8k

 - 5 Month Payment Plan Allowed

 $8k to $11k